Skip to content

 • Recognised health-related professional qualification and current professional registration.

-• Minimum of six months full-time clinical experience (or the equivalent in part-time hours) in health or social care employment, within a clinical service area relevant to Clinical Neuroscience Practice.
+• Minimum of 12 months' full-time clinical experience (or equivalent in part-time hours) in health or social care employment.

 International qualifications